HAND SURGERY

 Ligaments

-2. Diagnostic techniques: standard imaging, special imaging, arthrography, arthroscopy
+- Diagnostic techniques: standard imaging, specialised imaging, arthrography, arthroscopy

-3. Management of dislocations and ligament injuries – interphalangeal, metacarpophalangeal
+- Management of dislocations and ligament injuries – interphalangeal and metacarpophalangeal joints

 a.
-Open repair of ligament injuries, fingers and thumb
+Open repair of ligament injuries of the fingers and thumb

 a.
 Carpal subluxations and instabilities